 Incorrect: The hits-false-alarms comparison did not yield significant results, indicating a methodological error and/or a ceiling effect.

+I would suggest adding the following:

+Data DOI Citations (Again, it may not be grammar per se, but is something that many teams struggled with this term.)